When Do Wisdom Teeth Grow In?

 Recovering from Wisdom Teeth Removal

-Before you leave the office, you will receive instructions on how to care for yourself after surgery and:
+Before you leave the office, you will receive the following for after surgery:

 - Prescription for pain medication